Archie Roach: 2001–2009: Sensual Being and Journey

 In July 2002, Roach released his fourth studio album, Sensual Being, which peaked at number 59 on the ARIA charts.
 In 2002, he worked on the Rolf de Heer film The Tracker.

 In 2004, Roach and Hunter collaborated with the Australian Art Orchestra (AAO) and Paul Grabowsky to create a concert titled Ruby's Story.
-Ruby tells the story of Ruby Hunter through music and the spoken word, from her birth near a billabong on the banks of the Murray River, through the stolen generation, search for identity and the discovery of hope through love.
+Ruby tells the story of Ruby Hunter through music and the spoken word, from her birth near a billabong on the banks of the Murray River, through the Stolen Generations, search for identity and the discovery of hope through love.
 The production debuted at the Message Sticks Festival at the Sydney Opera House in June 2004, to good reviews.
 In 2004, the soundtrack, Ruby, won the Deadly Award for Excellence in Film & Theatrical Score, and the show went on to tour nationally and internationally until 2009.
 The soundtrack was released as an album on CD and as a digital download in 2005.

 In October 2004 a new concert, once again a collaboration with Hunter, Grabowsky and the AAO, entitled Kura Tungar – Songs from the River, premiered at the Melbourne International Arts Festival, which was directed by Robyn Archer that year.
 The concert, which was directed by Patrick Nolan, told stories from the two performers' lives, and featured songs about the Murray River and Ngarrindjeri Country, Ruby's home.
 The music used Roach and Hunter's lyrics and chords combined with Grabowsky and the AAO's contemporary jazz orchestration.
 It played to full houses which gave standing ovations and was later performed at the Sydney Opera House and Adelaide Festival Centre.
 In 2005 Kura Tungar won the Helpmann Award for the Best Contemporary Australian Concert at the 5th Helpmann Awards.
+A documentary film of the preparation for the performance, including interviews and parts of the performance, directed by Philippa Bateman and called Wash My Soul in the Rivers Flow, was released in 2021.

 In October 2007, Roach released Journey, an album of songs as a companion piece to a documentary film called Liyarn Ngarn, made with Roach, Patrick Dodson and Pete Postlethwaite.

 In October 2009 at the Melbourne International Arts Festival, Roach performed in the world premiere of the musical theatre production of Dirtsong, created by Black Arm Band theatre company.
 The songs were written by Alexis Wright, with some sung in Indigenous languages.
 The show was reprised as the closing show at the 2014 Adelaide Festival.
 Other performers included Trevor Jamieson (2014 only), Lou Bennett, Emma Donovan, and Paul Dempsey.

 In November 2009, ABC Music released previously unreleased Roach recordings from 1988 under the album title 1988.